 - Live chat so you can get help really fast.

 - Will not upload and format articles in the backend of your website.
 FYI, unless otherwise arranged (i.e. pay for it with large orders, writing agencies will not typically upload and format articles in the backend of your website).

 - Pricing is a tad bit higher than other agencies.

-I gave Human Proof Designs a test drive for content at the end of April 2016.
-It didn’t take long for me to realize they were going to be an integral part of my niche publishing business.
+I gave Human Proof Designs (2 options: Article Packs or Monthly Content) a test drive for content at the end of April 2016.
+It didn’t take long for me to realize they are very good for certain types of content.

 I’ve never paid this little for this quality of work.

 2. Product reviews and product galleries

 This type of content is in HPD’s wheelhouse.
 For the money, it doesn’t get much better.
 HPD builds these types of sites by the dozen so creating the content is a no-brainer.

 3. No contract and no subscription.
 Buy chunks of content on an as-needed basis.

 4. Decent writing quality.
 All content reviewed by native English writing editors.
 My editor will also assess their content with MarketMuse which should help ensure excellent content.